groboclown/GroboRSS/README.md

 The file [LICENSE](LICENSE) contains the license information for the program.

 Icons and artwork are distributed under the CC-BY 3.0 license.

-This fork contains additional settings for feeds:

-- Choose different notification tones for different feeds
-- Disable notification of updates for selected feeds